First Steps in a Medical Malpractice Case

 Get a Medical Assessment to Confirm Your Case Has Merit

 A growing number of states require patients to file what is commonly known as a “certificate of merit” to determine that the injuries you suffered was the result of negligence on the part of a health care professional.
 To file a certificate of merit, must first contact an expert, usually another physician, to review your medical records and certify that the original healthcare provider deviated from accepted medical practices, which resulted in your injuries.
 The attorney that you hire will now file the certificate of merit, which confirms that you spoke with a medical expert and that your action has merit.

 Medical malpractice cases can be timely and costly, which is why most medical malpractice cases are settled out of court.
 In addition, because medical malpractice insurance companies reject a significantly large portion of medical malpractice claims, it may be in your best interest to settle out-of-court or risk having no case at all.
 Keep in mind, however, that if you believe you have a strong case, then you should seek a larger settlement.

 Finding a qualified medical malpractice attorney can mean the difference between receiving compensation for your injuries and walking away empty-handed.
 An experienced attorney will be able to discuss the strengths and weaknesses of your case and advise you on a course of action moving forward.
-A good first step in finding the right attorney is to get a free claim evaluation from a medical malpractice lawyer.
+A good first step in finding the right attorney is to get a free initial claim evaluation from a medical malpractice lawyer.